rischo32/VECTAETOS_AGENTIC_AUDIT/README.md

 ## 17. License and Marks

-Copyright (c) 2026 Richard Fonfara.
+Copyright (c)(©) 2026 Richard Fonfara.

-VECTAETOS, VECTAETOS Agentic Audit, Agentic Audit Solutions, ContractMesh, and EAI are claimed marks of the VECTAETOS Project unless otherwise stated.
+VECTAETOS™, VECTAETOS Agentic Audit™, Agentic Audit Solutions™, ContractMesh™, and EAI are claimed marks of the VECTAETOS™ Project unless otherwise stated.

-No use of this repository grants trademark rights, official status, certification rights, or permission to represent derivative systems as official VECTAETOS systems.
+No use of this repository grants trademark rights, official status, certification rights, or permission to represent derivative systems as official VECTAETOS™ systems.

 ---

 ## 18. Final Statement

-VECTAETOS Agentic Audit does not tell the world what is true.
+VECTAETOS Agentic Audit™ does not tell the world what is true.

 It shows where structure changes.